 We consider all walnuts to be ethically sourced.

 We note that macadamia nuts are moderately commonly sold.
-Often they are marked as being locally grown in NZ and we don’t expect ethical issues there, but imported ones can come from high risk geographies.
+Often they are marked as being locally grown in NZ and we don’t expect ethical issues there.
+Imported macadamias can come from high risk geographies, and should be considered at risk for serious worker abuse.

-We recommend all products by East Bali cashews.
+We recommend all products by Yava.
 They sell bagged cashews with various flavours, also other bagged snacks.

-They provide 400 jobs in East Bali, giving unemployed women an income, access to education, and professional development. https://www.eastbalicashews.com/our-story
+They provide around 400 jobs in East Bali, giving unemployed women an income, access to education, and professional development.

 They have not yet answered our questions, so we do not know for sure their policies on either child labour or PPE with their cashews.
-However, as they were established specifically as a social enterprise, we think it is probably safe to assume they are being ethical in these areas.
-Paying a living wage also significantly reduces the child labour risk.
+However, as they were established specifically as a social enterprise (and put considerable effort into ensuring the education of the children of their employees), we think it is probably safe to assume they are being ethical in these areas.
+Their focus on sustainable incomes also significantly reduces the child labour risk.

 As well as cashews, they appear to source all other ‘risky’ ingredients (e.g. bananas, coconut, cacao) from the local region, and take care to source these ethically as well.